PIut02/ROG-Zephyrus-G14-GA401-Hackintosh/README.md

 ## Description

 - Available version of this repository: Sonoma

-- The model information has been removed, please generate and replace it yourself
+- The model information has been removed, please generate and replace it yourself.

 - OpenCore version: 0.9.6

 - BIOS settings:
-  - Suggest using [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase VRAM, at least 1G and recommend 2G
+  - Suggest using [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to increase VRAM, Go to Device Manager > AMD CBS > NBIO Common Options > GFX Configuration and adjust the `IGPU Configuration` to `UMA_SPECIFIED`.
+Then, set the `UMA Frame buffer Size` to at least 1G and recommend 2G.

+  - To prevent installation freezing, you can either enable the `Above 4G Decoding` or add the `ncpi=0x2000` to the boot-args.
-  - Use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to enable `Above 4G decoding`
+  Use [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool to enable `Above 4G decoding` in the [UMAF](https://github.com/DavidS95/Smokeless_UMAF/) tool by going to Device Manager > PCI Subsystem Settings.

   - Turn off `Secure Boot` and `Fast Boot`

-- This repository does not include NootedRed drivers, please go to [NootedRed](https://github.com/ChefKissInc/NootedRed) to download and add them yourself.
+- This repository does not include `NootedRed`, please go to [NootedRed](https://github.com/ChefKissInc/NootedRed) to download and add it yourself.

 - Updating EFI may require clearing NVRAM to take full effect.

 > [!Warning]